 Construction on the Long Point Trail—one of the most popular trails in the national park system in southern West Virginia—has been scheduled to close parts of the 1.6-mile route on mid-week days through September.

-Once complete, the trail to a rocky overlook of the New River Gorge will include improved parking, interpretive signage, raised wooden causeways, and a wheelchair-accessible wildlife-viewing platform, according to Lizzie Watts, superintendent of the New River Gorge National River.
+Once complete, the trail to a rocky overlook of the New River Gorge will include improved parking, interpretive signage, raised wooden causeways, and a wheelchair-accessible wildlife-viewing platform, according to Lizzie Watts, superintendent of the New River Gorge National Park and Preserve.

 Trailhead parking on Newton Road near Fayetteville, West Virginia, will be closed to the public from Mondays at 6 a.m. until Thursdays at 5 p.m., during which construction equipment and materials will be stored at the site, according to a park press release.
 Parking along Newton Road will also prohibited.